 I love food.
 My busy world is cemented quite happily with the many joys that food provides my life.
-I love talking about food (perhaps too much) and reveling in its flavours (bluntly, eating alot of it).
-I'm a cook, pastry chef and small business owner.
+I love talking about food (perhaps too much) and reveling in its flavours (bluntly, seeking it out and eating alot of it).
+I'm a cook, pastry chef, writer and small business owner.
 Feeding myself and others is my happiness.
-However its more than that.
-I want to encourage more than just sustenance.
-The goal with my businesses is to extend my passion further; share what I’ve learned and what I love most about food and encourage others to take in all the moments that often happen around food.
-How its makes us feel, keeps us healthy, how it brings people and life together creating conversation and inspiring joy.
+However its more than just sustenance.
+The goal is to extend my passion further; share what I’ve learned and what I love most about food and encourage others to take in all the moments that often happen around food.
+How it makes us feel, our memories around food, how it fuels our overall health and how it brings people and life together creating conversation and inspiring joy.
 I have had the great fortune to learn recipes and techniques from many wonderful people as well as piles upon piles of splatter-stained, dog-eared books since childhood.
 My love of food started very young as did an interest in travel.
 My first trips to Europe opened a floodgate of curiosity about food that has never been contained and has me travelling back often.
 Learning recipes and technique alone isn’t enough though.
 A totally immersive experience surrounding food is what I seek.
 For me, in order to understand ingredients and recipes I have to go a step or sometimes many steps further; the things learned and realized beyond the obvious, preconceived or assumed.
 I research endlessly, study old cookbooks, travel and luckily stumble upon those much wiser than me.
 This is how I understand food culture and food history, and why I appreciate both so much.
 It is what pushes me to be better in the kitchen.
 It is the recipes and ingredients, memories of taste and time and of course those that love it all as much as I do that instill confidence and joy within me.
 I am genuinely curious and eager to always learn more and share with others.

 I want to share my own knowledge and experience but perhaps more importantly share what the many wonderful people, mostly women, have taught me.
 You’ll meet many of them on the pages of this site.
 They have taught me their recipes and methods, how to garden and grow, preserve and appreciate everything!
 They quietly trusted me with their tips and ideas and things passed down from generations that seem so important and relevant today.
 Most importantly they taught me why food is a foundation and that eating simply, being confident in the kitchen and sharing abundantly is what matters most.
 Everything I do in my kitchen, and in life often, is a reflection of these incredible teachers.
 Its not a secret that in my own way I’m trying to replicate them; their fortitude, humility, love, authenticity, knowledge, grace and joy.
 I hope in sharing everything with you you’ll feel a little more confident about food and hopefully experience a little lift in your everyday.